whitjord/subnotes/README.md

 ### Todo
 * Expand, refine
+* Decide how to handle node/library, and spaced repetition extensions in existing JSON Schema
 * Define process for standardizing extensions (what form should they be in, where are they stored, how are they submitted, accepted, etc.)

 ---